-Thus, the coupled engines forming a self-acting machine unaided by any external agency transfer heat continuously from a body at low temperature to a body at a higher temperature.
+Thus, the coupled engines forming a self-acting machine, unaided by any external agency, transfer heat continuously from a body at a low temperature to a body at a higher temperature.

-This conclusion is contrary to the second law of thermodynamics, according to which in a cyclic process heat cannot be transferred from one body to another at a higher temperature by a self-acting machine.
-Hence our assumption is incorrect and we conclude that no engine can be more efficient than a perfectly reversible engine working between the same temperatures.
+This conclusion is contrary to the second law of thermodynamics, according to which, in a cyclic process, heat cannot be transferred from one body to another at a higher temperature by a self-acting machine.
+Hence, our assumption is incorrect, and we can conclude that no engine can be more efficient than a perfectly reversible engine working between the same temperatures.

 Thus, the efficiency of a perfectly reversible engine depends only on the temperatures between which the engine work and is independent of the nature of the working substance.

 Carnot’s Ideal Heat Engine